15 Sound-Based Cause and Effect Activities for Babies & Toddlers

 Water Smooth motion

-Glitter Bright visual wonder
+Glitter Bright visual movement

 This simple choice-making supports autonomy, curiosity, and early cause-and-effect learning.
 Use the bottles to notice patterns, and let your child lead the play.

-Shake And Listen
+Shake and Listen

 These bottles also strengthen fine motor skills as little hands practice holding, turning, and shaking with purpose.